RealKareemAnees/Ultimate-Design-Patterns/Readme.md

-# Ultimate DEsign Patterns
+# Ultimate Design Patterns

-this is summary of the course
+This is a comprehensive summary of a course on design patterns.
+Design patterns are proven, reusable solutions to common problems in software design.
+They help make code more flexible, maintainable, and scalable.
+We'll start with the SOLID principles, which are foundational guidelines for object-oriented design, then briefly touch on UML (Unified Modeling Language) for visualizing designs, and proceed to explore various behavioral, structural, and creational patterns.

 # SOLID

-very awesome guidline principles
+SOLID is an acronym for five key principles of object-oriented programming and design, introduced by Robert C. Martin (Uncle Bob).
+These are not rigid rules but awesome guideline principles that promote code that's easier to understand, extend, and refactor.
+They reduce bugs, improve reusability, and make systems more robust to change.
+Violating them often leads to "spaghetti code" that's tightly coupled and hard to maintain.

-## Single Responsibility principle
+## Single Responsibility Principle

-**_a class has only one reason to change_**
+**A class should have only one reason to change.**

-I personaly think this term is better than "A class only do one thing" because Design patterns's major advantage is to ease refactoring; so the term "_one reason to change_" comes from the fact that when I refactor I will only change that exact part
+This principle emphasizes that a class should focus on a single responsibility or concern.
+I personally think the term "one reason to change" is better than the common paraphrase "a class should do only one thing" because the major advantage of design patterns is to ease refactoring.
+The phrase "one reason to change" highlights that when requirements evolve (e.g., due to business needs), only one part of the system should need modification, minimizing ripple effects.

-In case of violation; I will when refactoring I will have to change manythings because the class now manages alot of state and is very vulnerable to high coupling of methods even if they are separated

-As long as many functionalities live within the class scope; it becomes violation, no matter if they are in separated methods or not
+In case of violation, refactoring becomes painful: you'll have to change many things because the class now manages a lot of state and is very vulnerable to high coupling of methods, even if they are separated.
+As long as many functionalities live within the class scope, it becomes a violation—no matter if they are in separated methods or not.
+This leads to "god classes" that do everything, making testing harder and increasing the risk of bugs.

+Pros: Easier testing, lower coupling, better organization.
+Cons: Can lead to more classes if over-applied (class explosion).
+When to use: In services or models where multiple concerns (e.g., data access, logging, and business logic) are mixed.
+Real-world analogy: A chef in a restaurant shouldn't also handle accounting and cleaning; each role has one responsibility.

-### TS example
+### TS Example

-this is violation
+This is a violation (the `UserService` handles user creation, email sending, and logging—all in one class, leading to tight coupling):

 ```ts
 class UserService {